beshu-tech/readonlyrest-docs/elasticsearch.md

 Caching can be configured per LDAP client \(see `ldap1`\) or per rule \(see `Accept requests from users in group team2 on index2` rule\)

+#### Circuit Breaker

+The LDAP connector is equipped by default with the circuit breaker functionality.
+The circuit breaker is able to disable connector from sending new requests to the server when it doesn't respond properly.
+After receiving a configured number of failed responses in a row, the circuit breaker feature disables sending new requests by terminating them immediately with exception.
+After a configurable amount of time, the circuit breaker feature allows one request to pass.
+If it succeeds, CB goes back to normal operation.
+If not, a test request is sent again after a configurable amount of time.
+General description of the concept could be found on [wiki](https://en.wikipedia.org/wiki/Circuit_breaker_design_pattern) and more about specific implementation could be found in [library documentation](https://monix.io/docs/current/catnap/circuit-breaker.html).

+The circuit breaker feature can be customised to adapt to specific needs using the following configuration parameters:
+* `max_retries` is the number of failed responses in a row which will trigger circuit breaker.
+* `reset_duration` defines how long the circuit breaker feature will block the incoming requests before starting to send one test request. to the LDAP server.

 #### LDAP Server discovery

 It is possible for the LDAP connector to get all LDAP hostnames from DNS server rather than from configuration file.
 By default `_ldap._tcp` SRV records are used for that, but any other SRV record can be configured.